openstack/python-openstackclient/doc/source/man/openstack.rst

 unique name.
-Occasionally when multiple APIs have a common name with common overlapping purposes there will be options to select which object to use, or the API resources will be merged, as in the ``quota`` object that has options referring to both Compute and Volume quotas.
+Occasionally when multiple APIs have a common name with common overlapping purposes there will be options to select which object to use, or the API resources will be merged, as in the ``quota`` object that has options referring to both Compute and Block Storage quotas.

 Command Actions
 ---------------